SpareCores/sc-www/README.md

 Run `ng lint` to check code formatting on all `ts` and `html` files.

+## Formatting tools

+Run `npm run prettier:check` to check code style on all required files.

+Run `npm run prettier:fix` to fix code style on all required files.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).